Cintas (NASDAQ:CTAS) Releases FY 2023 Earnings Guidance

 Analyst Upgrades and Downgrades

-A number of research firms recently issued reports on CTAS.
-StockNews.com began coverage on Cintas in a research note on Thursday, March 16th.
-They set a buy rating on the stock.
-Deutsche Bank Aktiengesellschaft increased their price objective on Cintas from $490.00 to $507.00 and gave the stock a buy rating in a research report on Thursday, December 22nd.
-Robert W. Baird increased their price objective on Cintas from $475.00 to $500.00 in a research report on Thursday, December 22nd.
-Wells Fargo & Company increased their price objective on Cintas from $393.00 to $450.00 and gave the stock an equal weight rating in a research report on Thursday, December 22nd.
-Finally, Morgan Stanley increased their price objective on Cintas from $373.00 to $401.00 and gave the stock an equal weight rating in a research report on Thursday, December 22nd.
-Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average target price of $479.00.
+CTAS has been the topic of several recent research reports.
+The Goldman Sachs Group increased their target price on shares of Cintas from $495.00 to $530.00 in a report on Wednesday, December 21st.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Cintas from $490.00 to $507.00 and gave the company a buy rating in a research report on Thursday, December 22nd.
+Robert W. Baird increased their price target on shares of Cintas from $500.00 to $512.00 in a research report on Thursday.
+Argus increased their price target on shares of Cintas from $500.00 to $510.00 in a research report on Thursday.
+Finally, Stifel Nicolaus increased their price target on shares of Cintas from $503.00 to $512.00 in a research report on Thursday.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and an average target price of $496.09.

-In related news, CAO Michael Lawrence Thompson sold 14,795 shares of the firm’s stock in a transaction that occurred on Thursday, January 12th.
-The stock was sold at an average price of $444.98, for a total value of $6,583,479.10.
+In related news, CAO Michael Lawrence Thompson sold 14,795 shares of the stock in a transaction that occurred on Thursday, January 12th.
+The shares were sold at an average price of $444.98, for a total value of $6,583,479.10.
 Following the completion of the transaction, the chief accounting officer now directly owns 23,318 shares of the company’s stock, valued at approximately $10,376,043.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, CAO Michael Lawrence Thompson sold 14,795 shares of the firm’s stock in a transaction that occurred on Thursday, January 12th.
-The stock was sold at an average price of $444.98, for a total value of $6,583,479.10.
-Following the completion of the transaction, the chief accounting officer now directly owns 23,318 shares of the company’s stock, valued at approximately $10,376,043.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO J. Michael Hansen sold 1,618 shares of the firm’s stock in a transaction that occurred on Monday, February 6th.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CFO J. Michael Hansen sold 1,618 shares of the stock in a transaction that occurred on Monday, February 6th.
 The shares were sold at an average price of $441.85, for a total value of $714,913.30.
-Following the completion of the transaction, the chief financial officer now directly owns 30,132 shares of the company’s stock, valued at $13,313,824.20.
+Following the completion of the transaction, the chief financial officer now directly owns 30,132 shares of the company’s stock, valued at approximately $13,313,824.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CAO Michael Lawrence Thompson sold 14,795 shares of the firm’s stock in a transaction that occurred on Thursday, January 12th.
+The stock was sold at an average price of $444.98, for a total transaction of $6,583,479.10.
+Following the transaction, the chief accounting officer now directly owns 23,318 shares of the company’s stock, valued at $10,376,043.64.
 The disclosure for this sale can be found here.
-Insiders own 15.10% of the company’s stock.
+15.10% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Cintas